adrianstando/Big-Data-System-Cryptocurrencies/README.md

 * kafka1:                    10.0.0.11:(9095:9092)
 * spark-master:              10.0.0.20:(9090:8080) or 7077
 * spark-worker-1:            10.0.0.21
-* spark-worker-2:            10.0.0.22
 * jupyter:                   10.0.0.23:8888
+* jupyter_notebook:          10.0.0.24:(8889:8888)
 * hive-server:               10.0.0.30:10000
 * hive-metastore             10.0.0.31:9083
 * hive-metastore-postgresql: 10.0.0.32
 * hbase:                     10.0.0.33:16000 or 16010 or 16020 or 16030 or 2888 or 3888 or 2181
+* portainer:                 10.0.0.40:9000

 ## Additional data

-The `templates` file includes a nifi templates used in our project.
+The `templates` file includes a NiFi templates used in our project.
+If you want to run it, copy the template to your NiFi.
+Probably you will additionally have to enable lots of services in the NiFi by hand, as we cannot do it automatically.

+## Development stories

+In the `Encountered issues.md` file you can read about the problems which occured during the project development, and get the insights into this process.

 # Not applicable anymore